CURRENT ACADEMIC APPOINTMENT

 GRANTS AND FUNDING

-My research endeavors have consistently attracted highly competitive funding.
-In January 2022, I was awarded a postdoctoral research and teaching grant by the Junta de Andalucía, a distinguished achievement considering the applicant pool of 150 candidates.
-This funding complemented a similarly competitive grant secured directly from the University of Almería in July 2021.
+My research career has been supported by highly competitive funding.
+In January 2022, I was awarded a postdoctoral research and teaching grant by the Junta de Andalucía (selected from a pool of 150 candidates).
+This complemented a competitive grant secured from the University of Almería in July 2021.

-Prior to my postdoctoral appointments, I was the recipient of a Formación del Personal Investigador (FPI) contract, awarded by the Spanish Ministry of Economy, with a predoctoral contract which supported my doctoral research activities at the University of Valencia.
-Furthermore, I was awarded two predoctoral research stay grants by the Ministry of Economy, facilitating research periods at the Centre for Game Theory and the Loyola Behavioural Lab.
-These successive awards collectively underscore a sustained record of success in securing significant research funding within highly competitive academic environments.
+Previously, I was the recipient of a Formación del Personal Investigador (FPI) predoctoral contract awarded by the Spanish Ministry of Economy, which supported my doctoral research at the University of Valencia.
+Furthermore, I was awarded two predoctoral grants by the Ministry of Economy for research stays at the Centre for Game Theory (Stony Brook University, USA) and the Loyola Behavioural Lab (Loyola University, Spain).

 DOCTORAL THESIS

-The thesis dissertatation, mainly, encompassed two distinct but related areas of experimental and behavioral economics, focusing on factors influencing generosity and crowdfunding success, among other topics.
-One part of the research investigated how generosity is impacted by role uncertainty (the probability of a dictator's decision being implemented) and framing effects, finding that individuals are less generous when the implementation of their choices is framed probabilistically.
-The other part explored crowdfunding for social sustainable initiatives, developing a theoretical model and conducting an experiment to analyze the causal effects of revealing information such as early contributions and peer opinions versus expert opinions.
-This research demonstrated that early contributions and positive peer opinions act as strong reinforcing signals, increasing contributions by influencing backers' beliefs about project success, and provided a framework for understanding and predicting rational herding behavior in reward-based crowdfunding.
+My dissertation encompassed two distinct areas of experimental and behavioural economics.
+One section investigated how generosity is impacted by role uncertainty and framing effects, finding that individuals are less generous when the implementation of their choices is framed probabilistically.
+The second section explored crowdfunding for social sustainable initiatives, analysing the causal effects of information revelation (early contributions and peer opinions).
+This research demonstrated that early contributions act as strong reinforcing signals, influencing backers' beliefs about project success.

 PREVIOUS PROFESSIONAL EXPERIENCE

-Previously, I served as a statistician at the Institute of Statistics and Cartography of Andalusia and as a research assistant in the Department of Accounting and Finance at the University of Seville.
-Concurrently, I contributed to various economic reports, including those for Grupo Joly and the Economic Observatory of Andalusia.
+Prior to my academic tenure, I served as a statistician at the Institute of Statistics and Cartography of Andalusia and as a research assistant in the Department of Accounting and Finance at the University of Seville.
+I also contributed to various economic reports for Grupo Joly and the Economic Observatory of Andalusia.